 Types and Causes of Shoulder Injuries

-When bones on opposite sides of the joint don’t align properly dislocations occur.
-Shoulder dislocations can involve the collar bone joint, which is called a ‘separated shoulder’, or the connection between the collarbone and the breastbone and finally the ball and socket joint of the shoulder.
-The glenohumeral joint can be dislocated toward the front (anteriorly) or toward the back (posteriorly).
+When bones on opposite sides of the joint don’t align properly, dislocations occur.
+Shoulder dislocations can involve the collar bone joint (called a “separated shoulder”) or the connection between the collarbone and the breastbone.
+Finally, the ball and socket joint of the shoulder.
+The glenohumeral joint can be dislocated toward the front (anteriorly) or the back (posteriorly).

-A fall or a direct blow to the shoulder can forcefully twist the arm outward (exterior rotation) and cause an anterior dislocation of the shoulder.
-Whereas posterior dislocations of the shoulder are less frequent and may happen from seizures or electric shocks, when the frontal muscles of the shoulder tighten and contract forcefully.
+A fall or direct blow to the shoulder is a common cause of shoulder injuries.
+It can forcefully twist the arm outward (exterior rotation) and cause an anterior shoulder dislocation.
+Posterior dislocations of the shoulder are less common and may happen from seizures or electric shocks when the frontal muscles of the shoulder tighten and contract forcefully.

-Sometimes when the shoulder is fractured, there may also be soft-tissue injuries, such as tears of the ligaments, tendons, muscles or rotator cuff tears or labral tears.
-These are extremely painful and can further complicate the treatment.
+Sometimes, when the shoulder is fractured, there may also be soft-tissue injuries, such as tears of the ligaments, tendons, or muscles, rotator cuff injuries, or labral tears.
+These are extremely painful and can further complicate treatment.

 - Shoulder Pain

-- A bulge about the top of the shoulder
+- A Bulge at the Top of the Shoulder

 Symptoms of Shoulder Dislocation